myatminag/emporium/README.md

 Run `pnpm nx build backend` to build the **backend** application.

+## Type Check

+Run `pnpm nx run user:type-check` to check the type error of **user** application.

+Run `pnpm nx run admin:type-check` to check the type error of **admin** application.

+Run `pnpm nx affected --target=type-check` to type check all affected apps and libraries that have a typecheck target in their project.json.
+On the other hand, `affected` command is used to determine what parts of your codebase are affected by changes you've made.

 ## Running tasks

 To execute tasks with Nx use the following syntax: